Accessibility in UX Design

 2. User Research

-Designers need to step into the real world to make a truly accessible design.
-This involves talking to real people to understand their needs, concerns, and preferences and creating an innovative, useful solution that solves them.
+Designers need to step into the real world to create truly accessible designs.
+UX research involves talking to real people to understand their needs, concerns, and preferences and building an innovative, useful solution that solves them.

 3. Inclusivity

 Inclusivity must be built into every aspect of a design project.
-For example, if a product or service is designed for a global audience, the personas and user research need to be focused on a global audience as well.
+For example, if a product or service is designed for a global audience, the personas and user research must also focus on that audience.
 Additionally, designers should ensure that people with varying physical and mental abilities are brought into the design process.
-Ultimately, an inclusive design helps you overcome common accessibility challenges and improves overall usability.
+Ultimately, an inclusive design helps overcome common accessibility challenges and improves overall usability.

 4. Control on Navigation